Nintedanib

 • If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control during treatment and for at least 3 months after the last dose.

-• Do not breastfeed during treatment with this medicine.
+• Do not breastfeed while using this medicine.

 How to store nintedanib